Example of Hello World using Python

 6. Add TextFragment to the Page

-Following code snippet is a “Hello World” program to exhibit working of Aspose.PDF for Python via .NET API.
+The following code snippet is a “Hello World” program that demonstrates the functionality of Aspose.PDF for Python via the .NET API.

 from datetime import timedelta